0x00ahmad/ahmadrehandotcom/README.md

 This is the official repository for the website/application project

-First client pays in advance
+First client pays in advance, at this point we have a new transaction row in status awaiting transfer

-The seller gets notified -> forwards domain code to the buyer Buyer transfers -> both have to notify of domain being transfered.
+The seller gets notified
+-> forwards domain code to the buyer
+-> Buyer receives code and transfers the domain
+-> both have to notify of domain being transfered.

 Release payment to seller.
 Done